 Reasons The Tiny House Movement May Not Be For You

 For every reason why something makes sense, there are always counter arguments why it is not a good option.
 The tiny house movement is no different.
-Here are several reasons this may not be a good option for you.
+Here are several reasons owning a tiny house may not be a good option for you.

 - Strict/lacking laws